 One way of achieving a good level of retention of your male teachers is to set male trainees up in a “community of practice” so that they can support each other.
 A male tutor can meet them as a group in their induction period so they feel better prepared and supported before they go into school.

 2. Staffroom Culture

 It is crucial to establish a good, supportive and positive staffroom culture.
-The more you can make staffrooms welcoming for all, the more you will be able to encourage male teachers to spend their lunch breaks in a place where they can mingle with others, sharing opinions and ideas with their colleagues.
-For instance, you could introduce social gatherings for every teacher after school/nursery on Fridays in your staffroom and serving hot drinks, cakes and sandwiches to encourage them to talk to each other and get used to using the staffroom as a place of support and reflection.
+The more you can make staffrooms welcoming for all, the more you will be able to encourage male teachers to spend their lunch breaks in a place where they can mingle with others, and share opinions and ideas with their colleagues.
+For instance, you could introduce social gatherings for every teacher after school/nursery on Fridays in your staffroom and serve hot drinks, cakes and sandwiches to encourage them to talk to each other and get used to using the staffroom as a place of support and reflection.
 Some settings have refurbished their staffrooms and set up large open spaces with bright, welcoming interiors and workstations around the edge, to encourage all staff to use them regularly.